 A detailed description of behavior so Diana can address the issue to the animal––see example below

 Names, and your relationship with, other humans presently living in the house

 Names, species, and gender of all other animals in the household

 EXAMPLES for Numbers 5, 6, 7, and 8 Above

 Every communicator works differently.
-Diana likes to begin with a clean slate to be certain that she is receiving accurate information directly from the animal and not from assumptions present in the mind.
+I prefer to begin with a clean slate to be certain that I'm receiving information from the animal and not from assumptions from the mind.